5 Easy Ways to Get Into Gardening

 Choose vegetables that you’ll actually want to eat for your first time gardening.
 This will help keep your interest up, and keep you engaged with caring for your garden.
 Some of the simplest vegetables to grow are tomatoes, cucumbers, green beans and yellow squash.
 Carrots, turnips, radishes and other root crops can also be good places to start.

 Get a Greenhouse

 A greenhouse is an ideal solution for areas where you might not want to dig into the soil, or for growing in cooler climates.
 One of the most important gardening tips for beginners involving greenhouses is this: don’t start too large.
 You can purchase (or make!) your own small greenhouse for very little money, but larger structures increase the cost dramatically.

 You’ll need a flat area of the yard for the greenhouse, and you’ll need to decide if you want to grow in the ground (the least expensive option) or if you want to build or buy tables and containers for the greenhouse (the more expensive option, but the easiest on your back).

 Start Container Gardening

-In many respects, container gardening might be one of the best options when it comes to gardening for beginners.
+In many respects, container gardening might be one of the best options when it comes to gardening for beginners or gardening with kids.
 It allows you to grow your own vegetables and herbs, and can be done even if you have little or no outdoor space.